rigetti/forest-benchmarking/docs/superoperator_representations.md

 ## Kraus to Superoperator (Liouville)
-We already saw an example of this in the setion on `vec`-ing.
+We already saw an example of this in the section on `vec`-ing.
 There we re-packaged conjugation by unitary evolution into the action of a matrix on a vec'd density operator.
 Unitary evolution is simply the case of a single Kraus operator, so we generalize this by taking a sum over all Kraus operators.

 Consider the set of Kraus operators $\{ M_k \}$.
 The corresponding quantum operation is $\mathcal E (\rho) = \sum_k M_k \rho M_k^\dagger $.